Sgt James “Matt” Amos

 Mission Accomplished on Sept.
 28, 2013

-Marine Sergeant James “Matt” Amos was three months into his third deployment when he lost both of his legs and broke his pelvis in an improvised explosive device (IED) blast in Sangin, Afghanistan on June 9, 2011.
+Sergeant Amos was three months into his third deployment when he lost both of his legs and broke his pelvis in an improvised explosive device (IED) blast in Sangin, Afghanistan, on June 9, 2011.

 Late in the afternoon while on a security patrol with the 1st Battalion, 5th Marines, Sgt Amos had his squad performing a “sweep” of an alley searching for anything suspicious when he stepped on an IED resulting in the traumatic amputations of his right leg above the knee, his left leg below the knee, and a broken pelvis.
 Lifesaving measures prepared Sgt Amos for the medical evacuation by helicopter.
 Treated at Camp Bastion, he was stabilized for transport to Landstuhl, Germany.